 top of page

-Silky Willow is one of the showiest of the willows and less aggressive than most.
-Its silvery leaves make it a good alternative to the invasive Russian Olive.
+Silky Willow is one of the showiest of the willows, its silvery leaves making it a good alternative to the invasive Russian Olive.

 Silky Willow is a larval host to the Acadian Hairstreak, Viceroy and dozens of other butterfly and moth species, and it attracts bees and beetles.
 It is an early nectar source for pollinators and a Keystone Plant because it feeds hundreds of butterfly and moth caterpillars.